oceantracker/oceantracker/docs/info/features.rst

     * Resuspension from the bottom based on critical friction velocity.
     * Shoreline stranding/re-floating of particles by the tide based on dry cells.
     * "InPolygon" particle property which notes which of a set of polygons they lies within.
 Useful for polygon based statistics and changing behaviour inside polygons.
+    * Split particles, to give two child particles at given frequency and probability

 * Particle release
     * add multiple "release_groups", particles release at same locations and times